Mini Pecan Pumpkin Pies

 Mini Pecan Pumpkin Pies dessert recipe is all that is wonderful about the holidays rolled into one bite size treat!
 No need to choose between pumpkin pie or pecan pie anymore!

-Hard to believe it’s that time of year again but the holidays and holiday food are upon us.
+It is hard to believe it’s that time of year again but the holidays and holiday food are upon us.
 I woke up to white stuff on the ground the other day, so there’s that.
 Now don’t hate me, but I am just not a huge pie person.
 They aren’t my favorite dessert of all time and I would much rather grab for the cookies or a slice of cake (as long as it’s not chocolate).
 I feel like maybe I was wired wrong – no chocolate and no pie?
 Yeah, I’m messed up in the head.
 However, I will totally go for a peanut butter pie or banana cream pie…probably because they make your teeth hurt from their glorious sweetness.
 Totally worth it.
 These Mini Pecan Pumpkin Pies are where it’s at.

 I’m so glad you’re here!
 Follow along on Pinterest for more inspiration!